 You might think an old cemetery should be a place of peace and tranquility, but land is scarce in Wellington and if anything looks a bit derelict it tends to get redeveloped.
-Bolton Street Cemetery has always suffered from being too close to the town centre, but the biggest disruption it suffered was in the 1960s when the urban motorway smashed through the grottier bits of Thorndon and split the cemetery into two halves.
+Bolton Street Cemetery has always suffered from being too close to the town centre, but the biggest insult it suffered was in the 1960s when the urban motorway smashed through the grottier bits of Thorndon and split the cemetery into two halves.

 These days we all bewail the ‘destruction’ of the cemetery, but like many inner-London graveyards it had long been in a sorry state: it’s probably tidier now than it ever was for most of the 20th century.
 A preservation society keeps it up to scratch, and it offers a pleasant afternoon’s tour round the rich and famous (and dead) of Wellington.

 The cemetery actually closed in 1892, having become over-full and insanitary; but it has huge historic interest because many outstanding people from early Wellington society are buried there.
-It’s particularly ineresting the way many memorials record where people were born, or when (and how) they arrived in New Zealand, or what their professions were (Captain of the Fire Brigade, Sailmaker, Doctor, etc etc.)
+It’s particularly interesting the way many memorials record where people were born, or when (and how) they arrived in New Zealand, or what their professions were (Captain of the Fire Brigade, Sailmaker, Doctor, etc etc.)

 With that as an introduction, we can now start the tour at the top of the hill and wander all the way down to the bottom…